nsymms/wireguard-windows/README.md

 This is a fully-featured WireGuard client for Windows that uses [Wintun](https://www.wintun.net/).

+It contains my mods, including the ability to have more than one tunnel active at a time.
+I don't know why that restriction was put in, but I simply removed it.
+Everything works fine (for me) with 2-3 tunnels running simultaneously.
+Of course they must be on separate ports.

 ### Building

 Windows 10 64-bit or Windows Server 2019, and Git for Windows is required.
 The build script will take care of downloading, verifying, and extracting the right versions of the various dependencies: